-As stated previously, the TAC is comprised of three or four faculty members, the membership of which is subject to the approval of the Program Director.
-Approximately one year prior to the anticipated date of the thesis defense, one or two additional faculty members (for a final total of five) will be added to the TAC and will be present at the final year's update committee meetings preceding the thesis defense.
-This committee, again subject to the approval of the Program Director, will constitute the Thesis Examination Committee (TEC).
+As stated previously, the TAC can start with as few as three PharMM faculty members, the membership of which is subject to the approval of the GTC.
+Approximately one year prior to the anticipated date of the thesis defense, additional faculty members should be added (for a final total of five) to the TAC and will be present at the final year's update committee meetings preceding the thesis defense.
+This committee, again subject to the approval of the GTC, will constitute the Thesis Examination Committee (TEC).

 As per Graduate School rules, the TEC shall consist in a minimum of five Graduate Faculty members.
-At least one of the members must be outside the program's core training faculty.
-The majority of the members, including the committee chair, must be from the core training faculty of the degree-granting program.
+At least one of the members must be outside the PharMM training faculty.
+The majority of the members, including the committee chair, must be from the core training faculty of the PharMM program.

-Pharmacology Ph.D.
+The Pharmacology Ph.D.
 Training Program policy stipulates that the student's advisor cannot be a member of the TAC nor the TEC.